COACHING

 Oct 15, 2024

 Are they the same?
 Which one is better for PKD?
-In this blog, we’ll take a closer look at how turmeric and curcumin stack up, what the science says, and which might be the better choice for supporting your kidney health.
+In this blog, we’ll take a closer look at how turmeric and curcumin stack up, what the science says, and which might be the better choice for supporting your PKD Health.

 What is Turmeric?

-Turmeric is a vibrant yellow root, closely related to ginger, as both belong to the Zingiberaceae herb family.
-You likely have turmeric as a ground spice in your kitchen, where it adds rich color and flavor to dishes like curry.
+Turmeric is a vibrant yellow root that is closely related to ginger, both belong to the Zingiberaceae herb family.
+You likely have turmeric, as a ground spice, in your kitchen and use it to add rich color and flavor to dishes like curry.

 Turmeric And Oxalates

-Turmeric has a relatively high oxalate content—about 48 mg per teaspoon of ground turmeric.
+Ground turmeric has a relatively high oxalate content—about 48 mg per teaspoon.
 When cooking, go ahead and use turmeric as a spice - don’t fear this.
 What you don’t want to do is use ground turmeric as a supplement.
 The amount you'd need to consume daily for therapeutic effects is quite high, increasing your risk of forming a kidney stone.
-Supplementation with ground turmeric will also increase the concentration of crystals your kidneys have to filter, putting extra strain on them and potentially causing further damage.
+Supplementation with ground turmeric can also increase the concentration of crystals your kidneys have to filter, putting extra strain on them and potentially causing further damage.

 What is Curcumin?

 Curcumin is the primary active compound in turmeric and is credited for its anti-inflammatory and antioxidant properties.
-What makes curcumin so beneficial?
-One key reason is it's a potent antioxidant that helps neutralize free radicals, which are unstable molecules that can damage cells and contribute to the progression of chronic diseases, including Polycystic Kidney Disease.
+What makes curcumin so beneficial? it's a potent antioxidant that helps neutralize free radicals, which are unstable molecules that can damage cells and contribute to the progression of chronic diseases, including Polycystic Kidney Disease.

-Curcumin has also been shown to help reduce inflammation by blocking some of the molecules and proteins known to drive it.
+Curcumin has also been shown to help reduce inflammation by inhibiting some inflammatory signaling pathways in addition to inhibiting the formation of some inflammatory mediators.
+Both help to "turn down" inflammation.

-When extracted from turmeric, curcumin is highly concentrated and has been extensively studied for its therapeutic potential in managing various health conditions, from heart disease and cancer to neurodegenerative diseases like Alzheimer’s.
+When extracted from turmeric, curcumin is highly concentrated.
+As an extract, curcumin has been extensively studied for its therapeutic potential in managing various health conditions, from heart disease and cancer to neurodegenerative diseases like Alzheimer’s.

 Curcumin and Polycystic Kidney Disease

-For PKD, curcumin's anti-inflammatory effects are of particular interest because chronic inflammation accelerates cyst growth, increases scarring in the kidneys, and damages the kidneys over time.
+For PKD, curcumin's anti-inflammatory effects are of particular interest because chronic inflammation accelerates cyst growth, increases scarring in the kidneys, and can damage the kidneys over time.

 Research on the therapeutic effects of curcumin supplementation is robust, however, studies exploring any benefits for PKD are still in the early stages.
 Several promising animal studies suggest that curcumin could play a therapeutic role in addressing chronic inflammation and fibrosis (scarring in the kidneys).